jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Sinspawn.md

 RacialMods:
 Languages: Aklo
 SQ: martial proficiency
+SpecialAbilities:
+  Martial Proficiency (Ex): >
-SpecialAbilities: Martial Proficiency (Ex) Sinspawn are proficient in all simple and martial weapons, armor, and shields (except tower shields).
-Sin-Scent (Su) Sinspawn have scent against creatures whose nature reflects the sinspawn's sin.
+    Sinspawn are proficient in all simple and martial weapons, armor, and shields (except tower shields).
+  Sin-Scent (Su): >
+    Sinspawn have scent against creatures whose nature reflects the sinspawn's sin.
 For example, wrathful sinspawn can scent creatures using rage effects.
 The GM should adjudicate what creatures a particular sinspawn can scent.
   Sinful Bite (Su): >
     A creature bitten by a sinspawn is overwhelmed with sinful thoughts (DC 12 Will save negates).
 These emotions are so powerful that the target becomes sickened for 1d6 minutes.
 An affected target that is bitten a second time is staggered for 1 round if it fails its saving throw.
 Calm emotions, remove curse, or break enchantment negates the effects of sinful bite.
 The save DC is Charisma-based.
 This is a mind-affecting effect.
 SpellsKnown: